The Volkswagen T-Roc is now available to lease

 The diesel line-up includes a 1.6-litre unit that also produces 113bhp, while the 2.0-litre makes 148bhp.
 T-Rocs will be available with either a six-speed manual gearbox or Volkswagen's automatic DSG, depending on the model in question.

-We’ll bring you the best lease rates when they become available, but if you can’t wait until the first T-Rocs arrive in the UK, why not consider a Tiguan?
+If you can’t wait until the first T-Rocs arrive in the UK, why not consider a Tiguan?
 Click here to read our review.
 Alternatively, here’s a link to all our Tiguan personal lease deals.